javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 }
 ```

-In the code above JavaScript first checks `year < 2015`, if it is falsy then goes to the next condition `year > 2015`, and otherwise shows the last `alert`.
+In the code above JavaScript first checks `year < 2015`.
+If it is falsy it then goes to the next condition `year > 2015`, and otherwise shows the last `alert`.

 There can be more `else if` blocks.
 The ending `else` is optional.